MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

 3. Select the remote collaborator's name, and then select **Launch Call**.

    > [!NOTE]
    > If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
 Both users will have the same capabilities.
+The following screen shot shows the technician's screen on the left and the remote collaborator's screen on the right.

    ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/select-collaborator.PNG)

    If the remote collaborator answers the call on **Dynamics 365 Remote Assist mobile**, the technician's live video feed will be shared to the remote collaborator's device screen.
+The following screen shot shows the technician's screen on the left and the remote collaborator's screen on the right.

    ![Screenshot of Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile call.](./media/remote-assist-mobile-both-share.PNG)